SankarshNellutla/retail-analytics-forecasting-platform/README.md

 Project Overview
 ----------------

 This repository contains a complete data engineering and analytics solution for retail sales.
 It uses the Kaggle Superstore dataset, which records orders, customers, products, and financial transactions for a fictional retail company.
-The dataset includes nearly ten thousand rows and nineteen fields covering order dates, shipment dates, customer and product identifiers, sales, quantity, discounts and profits.
+The dataset includes nearly ten thousand rows and nineteen fields covering order dates, shipment dates, customer and product identifiers, sales, quantity, discounts and profits【941765044199307†screenshot】.
 The objective is to clean and model this data, expose it through a star schema warehouse, analyse it through dashboards and predictive models, and allow ad hoc questions via a simple chatbot.

 Goals
 -----